Path to Neighbourhood Connection

 - Create a Facebook page for your street.

-- Be mindful of neighbours who do not use e-mail or social media and keep them informed by phone or paper.
+- Be mindful of neighbours who do not use e-mail or social media and keep them informed by phone.

 Be Proactive About Crime Prevention and Safety